Herbert Irving Comprehensive Cancer Center

-Founded in 1911 as the Institute for Cancer Research, the Cancer Center at Columbia University became an NCI-designated cancer center in 1972 and achieved comprehensive status in 1979.
-Known as the Herbert Irving Comprehensive Cancer Center (HICCC), it is the University’s organizational component for the conduct of basic, clinical, and population-based cancer research and patient care.
+The Herbert Irving Comprehensive Cancer Center (HICCC) at Columbia University Medical Center was founded in 1911 as the Institute for Cancer Research.
+In 1972, it became an NCI-designated cancer center, and it was awarded comprehensive status in 1979.
+The HICCC is the University’s organizational component for the conduct of basic, clinical, and population-based cancer research and patient care.

 Research at HICCC is organized into eight research programs within three divisions.
-The Basic Science Division includes programs in cancer genetics and epigenetics, and cancer signaling networks.
-Programs in the Disease-Specific Division focus on breast cancer, lymphoid development and malignancy, prostate cancer, and neuro-oncology.
-The Population Science Division’s programs cover cancer epidemiology as well as prevention, control, and disparities.
+The Basic Science Division includes programs in Cancer Regulatory Networks and Cancer Genetics and Epigenetics.
+Programs in the Disease-Specific Division focus on Breast Cancer, Lymphoid Development and Malignancy, Prostate Cancer, and Neuro-Oncology.
+The Population Science Division’s programs include Cancer Epidemiology as well as Prevention, Control, and Disparities.
 These programs focus on different aspects of cancer from its molecular and cellular mechanisms through its unique behavior in different tissues to statistical aspects of its occurrence and treatment in large populations.
 The members of each program share a commitment to reduce cancer incidence and tumor progression and to improve the quality of life of those affected by cancer.

-The Center offers training programs in affiliation with the University in the areas of basic laboratory research, epidemiology and public health, and clinical science, with a special focus on cancer biology, environmental health/epidemiology, and adult and pediatric hematology/oncology.
+The Center offers training programs in affiliation with the University in the areas of basic laboratory research, epidemiology and public health, and clinical science, with special emphases on cancer biology, environmental health/epidemiology, and adult and pediatric hematology/oncology.

 HICCC is located in the Washington Heights neighborhood, one of the most ethnically and racially diverse populations in New York City.
 The Center has created a range of patient care and clinical research programs to bring its services to every group in the neighborhood.
-To that end, HICCC has developed three specific programs: the Research Recruitment and Minority Outreach Program to bring underrepresented people into clinical trials; the Columbia University Cancer Screening Program; and the Women at Risk Program to provide education and services on breast cancer to a population with above average risk of the disease.
+To that end, HICCC has developed two specific activities: Research Recruitment and Minority Outreach to bring underrepresented people into clinical trials; and the Columbia University Cancer Screening Center to provide free mammography and other screening services to our local community.

 * This profile was provided by the Herbert Irving Comprehensive Cancer Center.